SurreyCodes/Templates/README.md

-# Template creation for quick use.
+# Template creation for Quick use.

 All these templates are designed to get you up and running quickly.
 And avoid the hurdle of making the regular